-IBD provider:
+IBD Provider:

 - 1. Prior to starting therapy, the patient should have the following completed: - a.
 Take history for hypertension/hyperlipidemia/heart failure, multiple sclerosis, diabetes, venous thromboembolism, current or past history of cancer and consider the age of the patient.
 If there is a known history of congestive heart failure, a baseline echocardiogram is recommended (at the physician's discretion).

-Note: Anti-TNF therapy is contraindicated for patients with congestive heart failure NYHA Class III and IV and multiple sclerosis.

-- b.
-HAV IgG, HBsAg, HBsAb, HCV (HIV may also be considered if a patient is at high risk or high local prevalence) (PACE QPIs 6, 30). - c.
-Routine IBD follow-up labs as indicated/appropriate:
+Note: Anti-TNF therapy is contraindicated for patients with congestive heart failure NYHA Class III and IV, and multiple sclerosis. - b.
+HAV IgG, HBsAg, HBsAb, HCV (HIV may also be considered if patient at high risk or high local prevalence) (PACE QPIs 6, 30) - c.
+Routine IBD follow-up labs as indicated/appropriate (CBCD, FER, B12, Random glucose, ALB, ALP, ALT, TBIL, LPS, GGT, TSH, Vit D, CRP, AST, Fe, TIBC, ESR\) - d.

-Complete blood count, electrolytes and creatinine, annual ferritin, vitamin D and vitamin B12, liver biochemistry, and lipid profile at baseline for initiating JAK inhibitor therapy.

-- d.
 Chest x-ray - e.
-TB skin test, if immunosuppressed QuantiFERON -TB gold test recommended - f.
-If considering an S1P receptor modulator, a baseline EKG is mandatory, and an eye exam by an optometrist or ophthalmologist should be performed if the patient has a history of eye disease, diabetes, or uveitis. - g.
-Vaccinations up to date:
+TB Skin test, if immunosuppressed QuantiFERON -TB gold test recommended - f.
+If considering S1P receptor modulator, baseline EKG is mandatory and eye exam by optometrist/ophthalmologist should be performed if history of eye disease, diabetes, or uveitis. - g.
+Vaccinations up to date (recommended: COVID\, Influenza\, Pneumococcal\, MMR\ and Varicella zoster\, Shingrix\, Hepatitis A\) \optional - h.
+Arrange a fecal calprotectin kit prior to initiation of Advanced Therapy - 2.
+Review insurance options and provide appropriate start-up sheets and Information sheets to the patient. - 3.

-Recommended: Covid\, influenza\, pneumococcal\, MMR\, varicella zoster\, Shingrix\, hepatitis A\ and B\) \optional

-- h.
-Arrange a fecal calprotectin kit prior to initiation of advanced therapy. - 2.
-Review insurance options and provide the patient with appropriate start-up and Information sheets. - 3.
 Depending on the choice of therapy, send a message to support staff to arrange a reassessment visit at 2-4 months to assess for primary response.
-As part of the assessment, report Harvey Bradshaw Index (HBI) or Partial Mayo (pMayo).
+As part of the assessment, report Harvey Bradshaw Index (HBI) or Partial Mayo (pMayo)

-Disclaimer statement: Clinical care pathways never replace clinical judgement.
-Care outlined in this pathway must be altered if it is not clinically appropriate for the individual patient.

-Support staff:
+Support Staff:

-4. Arrange a clinic appointment for the patient every 2-4 months during induction and 4-6 months during the maintenance phase in the first year of therapy.
-Once safety and effectiveness are established beyond 12 months of therapy, follow up every 6-12 months.
+4. Arrange a clinic appointment for the patient at 2-4 months during induction and 4-6 months during the maintenance phase in the first year of therapy.
+Once safety and effectiveness is established beyond 12 months of therapy follow-up every 6-12 months.

-Provide an IBD follow-up blood requisition form and a fecal calprotectin kit or requisition for them to complete prior to their appointment (you may need to consider the turnaround time for testing results).
+Provide IBD follow-up blood requisition form and a fecal calprotectin kit or requisition to complete prior to their appointment (you may need to take into account the turnaround time for testing results).